Skip to section

 Overall.

-If you’re a beginner or intermediate Australian investor who wants to start building a portfolio of Australian and international stocks, eToro is the best trading app for you.
+If you’re a beginner or intermediate Australian investor who wants to start building a portfolio of Australian and international stocks, and spend less time researching stocks, eToro is the best trading app for you.

-It offers reasonable fees, access to leverage, a huge selection of tradeable assets, an intuitive, easy-to-use interface and the option to diversify your portfolio with exchange-traded funds, forex, crypto and indices.
+It offers reasonable fees, a huge selection of tradeable assets, an intuitive, easy-to-use interface and the option to diversify your portfolio with exchange-traded funds and crypto.

 Most importantly, it allows you to free up your time by leveraging the expertise of advanced traders via its copy trading features.